sageshoyu/docs-opmanual_sky/book/opmanual_sky/30-fly/00-overview.md

 # Flying {#part:Flying status=ready}
-In this section, we'll describe the exact steps necessary to take your drone from a paperweight to an autonomously flying quadrotor!
+In this section, we'll describe the exact steps necessary to get your autonomous quadrotor flying!